Are you having trouble losing weight?

 It may also be difficult to add in exercise due to the fatigue that often accompanies leptin resistance from reduced mitochondrial energy production.

-With these variables in mind it's best to start off slow with 1 session of 10-30 minutes per week and increase up your exercise frequency and intensity as tolerated.
+With these variables in mind, it’s best to start off slow with 1 session of 10-30 minutes per week and increase your exercise frequency and intensity as tolerated.

 #3.
 Optimize your diet

 Changing your diet is critical for lowering leptin levels.

 There are multiple considerations (we will go over the others below) but for this section, we want to focus on reducing inflammation with your diet.

 We know that the standard American diet (10) is full of industrial seed oils and inflammatory omega-6 fatty acids (the hallmark of processed food).

 The addition of these foods can promote inflammation which further increases leptin levels (11) and adds fuel to the fire.